kaizen123/Image_segmentation_for_MRI/readme.txt

 %%3rd algorithm: Based on active contour modelled on my case
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Nella cartella è possibile trovare: project.m: "main" file dove sono presenti 3 algoritmi di segmentazione localized_seg.m: unico file che chiamo "esternamente" per la segmentazione nel primo algoritmo brain1.jpg: immagine da segmentare, è presente una macchia ben visibile nel cervello del soggetto, vogliamo segmentare quanto meglio possibile quest'ultima
+In folder you can find:
+project.m: Main file with 3 segmentation algorithms localized_seg.m: proprietary file (Credits are in file)